ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Later stages will further select the CoRIMs appropriate to the Evidence Appraisal stage.

+#### Tags Extraction and Validation

+The Verifier chooses tags from the selected CoRIMs - including CoMID, CoSWID, CoBOM, and CoTS.

+The Verifier MUST discard all tags which are not syntactically and semantically valid.
+In particular, any cross-referenced triples (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.

-### CoBOM Extraction
+#### CoBOM Extraction

 This section is not applicable if the Verifier appraisal policy does not require CoBOMs.

-All the available Concise Bill Of Material (CoBOMs) tags are collected from the selected CoRIMs.

-CoBOMs which are not within their validity period, or reference tags that are not available to the verifier, are discarded.
+CoBOMs which are not within their validity period are discarded.

 The Verifier processes all CoBOMs that are valid at the point in time of Evidence Appraisal and activates all tags referenced therein.